Get insider access

 High Treble

 The Apple AirPods Pro 2nd Generation have a recessed treble response compared to our target curve.
-This dip veils vocals and instruments, taking the edge off of their details.
-Sibilants like hi-hats also lose their sharpness and sound dark.
+This dip muffles vocals and instruments, taking the edge off of their articulation.
+Sibilants like hi-hats also lose their sharpness.
+That said, some listeners may prefer this smoother-sounding treble.

 8.5